sjpierce/CSTAT.RR2025/README.md

       you know what you are doing!
 This folder is not tracked by Git.
   - `output/`: This folder holds rendered output from scripts in this Quarto project.
+    - `graphics/`: This subfolder is created when you render the slides or other scripts.
+It holds temporary copies of graphics files used to create the HTML output files.
+You can ignore or delete it.
     - `Create_MyStudy_Data.html`: This is created by rendering `scripts/Create_MyStudy_Data.qmd`.
     - `MyStudy_Report.html`: This is created by rendering